6 Ways to Master Chat in Microsoft Teams

 Spotted a typo or forgot to include a point in your message?
 Click the three dots in the top right-hand corner of your message and select ‘Edit’ to amend your content.

-2. Delivery Options
+2. Using Delivery Options for Microsoft Teams Messages

 When sending a chat to an individual or small group, you can avail of three delivery options by clicking the ‘!’ icon underneath the message.
 The options are as follows: